Roof Truss Cost

 Structural Safety (Approved Document A)

 Any roof truss in the UK must comply with the regulations outlined in Approved Document A, which governs the structural safety and stability of buildings.
-Since trussed roofs bear loads, they must be able to support the weight of the roof covering itself, any insulation, and imposed loads.
+Since truss roofs bear loads, they must be able to support the weight of the roof covering itself, any insulation, and imposed loads.

 When a defective roof truss is installed, there is a significant risk of instability, not only for the roof area but also for the entire building.
 In the long term, a building can even collapse due to a poorly designed roof truss.